nedbat/coveragepy/doc/config.rst

 containing a match for one of these regexes is excluded from being reported as missing.
 More details are in :ref:`excluding`.
 If you use this option, you are replacing all the exclude regexes, so you'll need to also supply the "pragma: no cover" regex if you still want to use it.
+The :ref:`config_report_exclude_also` setting can be used to specify patterns without overwriting the default set.

 You can exclude lines introducing blocks, and the entire block is excluded.
 If you exclude a ``def`` line or decorator line, the entire function is excluded.